Of Stone, Bone and Water

 - Over 6 hours of video/audio lesson content

-- 10 hours of live somatic and ritual time for experiential practice and Q&A
+- 11.5 hours of live experiential practice, sharing and Q&A via Zoom

 - Guided visioning, reflection exercises and/or ritual practices each week